News, notes and quotes on the Sunflower Showdown between No. 6 KU and Kansas State at Allen…

 T-ROB PLAYING BIG

 Sophomore forward Thomas Robinson is coming up big for KU.
 He started his first game of 2010-11 against Texas-Arlington on Dec.
 29, scoring a career-high 20 points and grabbing 10 rebounds for his second-double this season.
 Robinson, who has recorded 10 rebounds in five games this season, has shot 67.9 percent from the field (19-28) in his last four games.

 He averages 10 points and 7.2 rebounds per game (10th in Big 12), while leading KU with 14 blocks (1.2 bpg is tied for 10th in Big 12) and 15 dunks.

-"Thomas Robinson is playing better than any big guy right now (on the team)," KU coach
+"Thomas Robinson is playing better than any big guy right now (on the team)," KU coach Bill Self said.

-Robinson said he didn't feel extra motivated starting his first game in place of
+Robinson said he didn't feel extra motivated starting his first game in place of Marcus Morris.

 "We have a good team so if Marcus comes off the bench, or if I come off the bench, I feel like it is going to be the same result," Robinson said.